milijan-mosic/Athena-Linux/README.md

+### Notes:
+        Those scripts are installing GPT partition table scheme.

+        If you don't want any human interactions between calling out scripts "invoke.sh" and "summon.sh", format SSD/Hard disk before doing anything else.
+Delete all partitions on it. e.g. ---> fdisk /dev/sda
+                commands:
+                        p - print partition table,
+                        d - delete partition,
+                        w - write to disk.
+        I'm working on a solution where this will be done automatically too!

+        You will have awesome list of apps available; out of the box experience.
+Rice it on your own liking.
+I've done this setup so my friends and family can have basic OS for everyday use.

+        This repo will continue down the path of creating Serbian Linux distro.
+Fork it if you want to create something else :)

 ## After booting from USB (works for both EFI and BIOS motherboards)
         Make sure you are connected to internet (via LAN cable preferred)